TABLE OF CONTENTS

 6. Beauty salons

 Despite being associated with luxury, the beauty industry is seemingly recession-proof.
-In fact, during the Great Recession, the number of beauty salons in the nation continued to grow by more than 14%.Beauty Square.
+In fact, during the Great Recession, the number of beauty salons in the nation continued to grow by more than 14%.NewsWeek.
 “Why a Hair Salon is a Recession-Proof Business“.
-Accessed October 4, 2022.
+Accessed December 1, 2023.

 The reality is people still want to look good, and some beauty treatments cannot be executed without the help of skilled staff.
 Also, this is not a service you can outsource to another country, meaning consumers need access to in-person beauty professionals.